rbatis/rbatis.io/docs/README_EN.md

 ```

-> database column formatting macro
+#  database column formatting macro
->, for example, a Postgres database uses UUID as the primary key and fails to precompile if a string parameter is passed in under precompiled SQL.
+>  a Postgres database uses UUID as the primary key and fails to precompile if a string parameter is passed in under precompiled SQL.
 > therefore requires a Pg database ::type to cast, using column formatting macros The
 >  macro is defined as formats_database:column_name:formatted content with a {} symbol
 > for example: